What to consider when hiring a contractor?

 - How much labor can you commit to my project?
 What is your estimate for completion?

-Your home improvement projects should be completed at a steady and healthy pace.
+Your contractor should complete your home improvement projects at a steady and healthy pace.
 Most professional contractors have crews of at least three men; some have many more.
 Ask your contractor to give you an estimated timeline of events.
-Of course, some home improvement projects involve extra variables, so always allow for weather or additional work delays.
+Of course, some home improvement projects involve unknown variables, so always allow for weather or additional work delays.

-Through the use of our Design Services and digital imaging software, Kwaske Construction is able to provide clients with a “bar chart” to create a timeline which includes a project start and completion date before work begins.
+Through the use of our Design Services and digital imaging software, Kwaske Construction can provide clients with a “bar chart” to create a timeline which includes a project start and completion date before work begins.
 The chart takes into consideration our customers’ needs, expectations, and availability.

-- How can I get in contact with you or your company in the event that something goes wrong?
+- How can I get in contact with you or your company if something goes wrong?

-Professional contact is a key to the successful completion of your home improvement project.
+Professional contact is key to the successful completion of your home improvement project.
 If your contractor only has a cellphone, it is possible they may move or change phone numbers over time.
-A 10-year warranty cannot be redeemed if the contractor cannot be reached for reinstallation.
+If you can not reach your contractor, then it becomes incredibly difficult to collect on their 10-year warranty.
 Be sure to ask for multiple forms of contact information, such as their phone number, email, and home address.

 - Are you the cheapest?